unioslo/harborapi/docs/usage/validation.md

 This will cause the client to skip validation of data from the API, and instead return the data as a Pydantic model where none of the fields have been validated.
 This can be useful if you are using a version of Harbor that is not yet supported by the latest version of `harborapi`, but still want to use dot notation to access the data, and use the various helper methods on the Pydantic models.

 !!! warning
     Nested models will not be constructed when `validate=False` is set.
-This means that if you have a model that has a field that is a Pydantic model, the value of the field will be a `dict` instead of a Pydantic model.
+The type of any submodel fields will be `dict` or `list`, depending on the type of the field in the API response, as the submodels will not be constructed by Pydantic.
+This will effectively break any code that relies on the submodels being constructed.

     Pydantic does not support constructing nested models without validation.
 This is a limitation of Pydantic, and not `harborapi`.